Guthrie Scholars Program

 The selected students participate in a research project (bench or clinical), attend Medical and Surgical Grand Rounds, hear lectures, participate in Teaching Rounds, shadow physicians, nurses, social workers, nutritionists, allied health care providers, and administrators.
 They also spend days with Guthrie Hospice and Guthrie Home Health care, a day with the Greater Valley Ambulance Service, and a possible day with the Guthrie Air Flight Team.

 Scholars Program Eligibility

-In order to be eligible for the Guthrie Scholars program, students must be a resident of one of the following counties:
+To be eligible for the Guthrie Scholars program, students must be a resident of one of the following counties: